 NYMF isn’t looking for any particular aesthetic - we want to represent the breadth of musical theater in all of its forms.
 The musical theater scene today is extremely eclectic, featuring songs influenced by many genres, styles, and cultures - from rap and hip-hop to rock to contemporary pop and even folk and opera, not to mention the classic Golden Age musical sound.

 How are shows evaluated?

-The Next Link Project uses a “blind” evaluation process – writers’ names are not on any of the materials readers review.
+The Next Link Project uses a double “blind” evaluation process: writers’ names are not permitted on any of the materials readers review.
 This ensures that the readers are responding only to the quality of the work.
 Readers are not allowed to evaluate a show if they have any level of familiarity with it.
+The second blind refers to the fact that readers are not aware of how other readers have evaluated the same submission.
 Each show is read by at least two and up to five members of the reading committee.
 Finalists are then read and evaluated by a Grand Jury of industry professionals.

 If your show is not selected for the Next Link Project, you may ask to be considered for one of the other presentation opportunities in the Festival, which include being an Invited Production, a Event, or a Developmental Reading.
 If you are interested in becoming considered for any of these opportunities, please let us know in the Next Link application.